 Samurai, warriors, dancing girls, marching bands, and — shita ni!
 Bow your head! — the daimyo himself are the main draws of the Hakone Daimyo March (gyoretsu in Japanese).

 This is a parade recreating a feudal Japanese sankin kotai, or daimyo journey.
-This is definitely one for the history-lovers, or anyone with a jones for pomp and ceremony: 200 participants dressed as samurai, Yakko warriors, workers and princesses in period costume commemorate the daimyo’s journey through Hakone along the old Tokaido, the major Edo-era route from Kyoto to Tokyo.
-There are also marching bands, demonstrations of feudal activities, and dance performances to check out along the way.
+This is definitely one for the history-lovers, or anyone who enjoys pomp and ceremony; there will be 200 (100 in 2022) participants in period costume dressed as samurai, geisha, Yakko warriors, workers, and princesses to commemorate the daimyo’s journey through Hakone along the old Tōkaidō road (the major Edo-era route from Kyoto to Tokyo).
+There will also be marching bands, demonstrations of feudal activities, and dance performances to check out along the way.